 Will I be able to access past feed entries through Monotony?

 No, Monotony will only show new feed entries arriving while Monotony is running (and your computer is awake), and will show each entry only once.
-You will be able, however, to access older feed entries by opening Growl’s history pane (when running on OS X 10.7), or by opening the Notification Center (when running on OS X 10.8), depending on your configuration of those.
+You will be able, however, to access older feed entries by opening Growl’s history pane (when using Monotony with Growl), or by opening the Notification Center, depending on your configuration of those.

 Monotony is showing too many feed entries at once.
 What can I do?